One of the best things to do with kids during the fall season is non-spooky Halloween crafts for kids.

 Cut out the center of the paper plate to leave it with a wreath shape.

-Paint the paper plate wreath a fun, monster-y color.
-Let dry completely.
+Paint the paper plate in a fun color.
+Let it dry completely.

 Glue on as many googly eyes as you want!